pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 	![](images/SG-setup-terraform/019.png)

--	Select the version YUM.
+-	Select the version YUM and save to the /scripts/ws directory in your Terraform location.

 	![](images/SG-setup-terraform/020.png)

 	![](images/SG-setup-terraform/021.png)

--	Go to `https://public-yum.oracle.com/public-yum-ol6.repo` and save the page results to your download directory.
+-	Go to `https://public-yum.oracle.com/public-yum-ol6.repo` and save the page results to your /scripts/ws directory in your Terraform location.

 	![](images/SG-setup-terraform/022.png)